megamxl/escape-doom/SYSTEMDOC.md

   - Talk to leon to and evaluated feedback recursively

 #### Evaluate New Technologies:
 The escape room is a system that is planned to be combined with cutting-edge technology, as well as features that aren't known to be technically feasible in the time given.
 Therefore, there are technologies that need to be assessed and played around with before being able to decide if they are usable and feasible to implement in the next semester.
-For a technology to be considered a working prototype or a report, it has to be crafted.
+For a technology to be considered as working a prototype or a report / presentation needs to be built.
 - Key Actions:
   - Explore, evaluate and select new technologies.
   - Provide a holistic overview of the future of our product